avatarevv42's

 Availability of light novels in a language other that Japanese can be abysmal.
 Kino and Shana only have the firsts volumes officialy translated in English, have long been out of print, and will probably ever be.

-bookworm lain wanted software 08.02.2024
+bookworm lainwanted software

 I'm currently looking for a copy of the following software.
 If you have any information on it, please get in touch.